What to Do When My Elderly Parents Need Help Most

 Community resources provide essential support networks that supplement family caregiving efforts when aging parents require assistance at home.
 Studies reveal that families using systematic decision-making frameworks achieve better outcomes for both aging parents and caregivers, particularly when integrating local community services5.

+Essential resources include adult day programs that provide social engagement and supervised care during family work hours, transportation services for medical appointments and errands, meal delivery programs, and home modification assistance for safety improvements.
 This strategy works when families identify resource gaps in their current care plan and need professional services to fill specific needs without full-time institutional placement.
-Start by contacting local Area Agencies on Aging, which coordinate community services and often provide free assessments to determine eligibility for various support programs.
+Start by contacting local Area Agencies on Aging, which coordinate community services and often provide free assessments to determine eligibility for various support programs that enhance home-based care sustainability.

 Monitoring Well-being and Preventing Caregiver Burnout